nesi/training-environment/docs/tutorials/jupyterlab-app-for-intermediate-shell-for-bioinformatics.md

 !!! note "Files with .erb extension"

-    Files with a *.erb* extension below are run through the Embedded Ruby template system.
+    Files with a *.erb* extension below are run through the Embedded Ruby template engine.
 If you don't need this you can remove the *.erb* extension, or add it to files where you need it.

 ## form.yml